 If you are pressed for time, you can skip the initial ‘purging’ of the eggplants.
 As long as the eggplants are reasonably fresh, it should not make that much difference.
 I sometimes skip this step myself.
 But be aware, there is a chance that the dish will have a bitter aftertaste.
 And if you want an even quicker dish, instead of a tomato sauce, you can use passata di pomodoro or crushed canned tomatoes–it will cook in the oven–a drizzle un filo d’olio over each layer.

-Some recipes calls for baking the dish in a moderately slow oven and for a longer period, from 45 minutes up to an hour, raising the temperature at the very end if necessary to brown the top.
+Some recipes for Eggplant Parmesan call for baking the dish in a moderately slow oven and for a longer period, from 45 minutes up to an hour, raising the temperature at the very end if necessary to brown the top.
 The advantage of this method is that you are less likely to burn the top.

 This dish can play many roles in an Italian meal.
 It can serve as an antipasto, as part of a buffet, as a light secondo or as a piatto unico: a single-dish meal in itself.
 And, to be honest, I even eat it, the morning after I make it, for breakfast!

-This interesting article discusses the various claims and their relative merits.
+This interesting article discusses the various claims as to where this dish originates and their relative merits.
 If you can read Italian, Wikipedia also has an article on the dish.
-Both place the probable origin to Campania and to the 18th century chef and writer Vincenzo Corrado.
+Both place the probable origin of Eggplant Parmesan to Campania and to the 18th century chef and writer Vincenzo Corrado.